Warsaw: 1300–1800

 In 1529, Warsaw for the first time became the seat of a General Sejm and held that privilege permanently from 1569.
 The city's rising importance encouraged the construction of a new set of defenses, including the landmark Barbican.
 Renowned Italian architects were brought to Warsaw to reshape the Royal Castle, the streets and the marketplace, resulting in the Old Town's early Italianate appearance.
 In 1573, the city gave its name to the Warsaw Confederation which formally established religious freedom in the Polish–Lithuanian Commonwealth.
 Due to its central location between the capitals of the Commonwealth's two component parts, Poland and Lithuania, which were Kraków and Vilnius respectively, Warsaw became the capital of the Commonwealth and the Polish Crown when Sigismund III Vasa transferred his royal court in 1596.
 In the subsequent years the town significantly expanded to the south and westwards.
 Several private independent districts (jurydyka) were the property of aristocrats and the gentry, which they ruled by their own laws.
 Between 1655 and 1658 the city was besieged and pillaged by the Swedish, Brandenburgian and Transylvanian forces.
 The conduct of the Great Northern War (1700–1721) also forced Warsaw to pay heavy tributes to the invading armies.

-The reign of Augustus II and Augustus III was a time of great development for Warsaw, which turned into an early-capitalist city.
-The Saxon monarchs employed many German architects, sculptors and engineers, who rebuilt the city in a style similar to Dresden.
+The reign of Augustus II, Augustus III and Stanisław August Poniatowski was a time of great development for Warsaw, which turned into an early-capitalist city.
+The Saxon monarchs employed many German architects, sculptors and engineers, who added elements to the city in a style parallel with Dresden, chiefly the Saxon Axis, while Poniatowski boosted the native Polish architectural and artisanal scene.
 The year 1727 marked the opening of the Saxon Garden in Warsaw, the first publicly accessible park.
 The Załuski Library, the first Polish public library and the largest at the time, was founded in 1747.
 Stanisław II Augustus, who remodelled the interior of the Royal Castle, also made Warsaw a centre of culture and the arts.
-He extended the Royal Baths Park and ordered the construction or refurbishment of numerous palaces, mansions and richly-decorated tenements.
+He extended the Royal Baths Park and ordered the construction or refurbishment of numerous palaces, mansions and richly decorated tenements.
 This earned Warsaw the nickname Paris of the North.
+Stanisław August Poniatowski created the first state theater in Warsaw, invested in the Royal Baths Park and created the Stanislavian Axis (Oś Stanisławowska), a large infrastructural undertaking.

-Warsaw remained the capital of the Polish–Lithuanian Commonwealth until 1795, when it was annexed by the Kingdom of Prussia in the third and final partition of Poland; it subsequently became the capital of the province of South Prussia.
+Warsaw remained the capital of the Polish–Lithuanian Commonwealth until 1795 when it was annexed by the Kingdom of Prussia in the third and final partition of Poland; it subsequently became the capital of the province of South Prussia.
 During this time, Louis XVIII of France spent his exile in Warsaw under the pseudonym Comte de Lille.